 NEI Audacious Goals Initiative…restoring vision through regeneration of the retina

-The Audacious Goals Initiative (AGI) is an effort by the National Eye Institute to push the boundaries of vision science.
+The Audacious Goals Initiative (AGI) for Regenerative Medicine is an effort by the National Eye Institute to push the boundaries of vision science.
 By facilitating cross-disciplinary research, the AGI is tackling the most devastating and difficult-to-treat eye diseases.

 The NEI AGI is catalyzing research that will enable the restoration of vision through regeneration of the retina.
 The central goal is to replace cells of the retina that have been damaged by disease or injury and to restore their connections to the visual centers of the brain.
 Through strategic research funding, the NEI is enlisting dynamic scientists and teams who are developing the necessary knowledge and technology to make the goal a reality.
 Read more about the AGI.